 Sandalwood has been mainly used as a sedative since ancient times and until today.
 The scent of sandalwood can help in pacifying anger, and anxiety, and prevent insomnia.

 How to use…

-Sandalwood oil can be infused into candles to make it easier to use; all you have to do is light up the candle and the relaxing fragrance shall spread.
+Sandalwood oil can be infused into candles to make them easier to use; all you have to do is light up the candle and the relaxing fragrance shall spread.
 Or, it can be stored in slightly open vials or bottles so that the fragrance would be constantly released.
 Interesting fact: as the oil ages, the longer its effects last.

-Ylang-ylang is from a tropical plant with star-shaped flowers commonly found in Asian countries such as the Philippines and Malaysia.
+Ylang-ylang is a tropical plant with star-shaped flowers commonly found in Asian countries such as the Philippines and Malaysia.
 The essential oil is extracted from the flowers of the Cananga odorata tree, which has an intensely sweet, floral, and spicy scent.

 How to use…

-Ylang-ylang is not typically used alone, but can be mixed with other essential oils to create a more pleasant fragrance.
+Ylang-ylang is not typically used alone but can be mixed with other essential oils to create a more pleasant fragrance.